pogyomo/mini/SPEC.md

 If the integer cannot be represented by 64-bit, this cause compile error.

-## Integer conversion
+## Implicit integer conversion

+An integer will be converted to target integer type implicitly with following rule:

+- If the integer is unsigned:
+  - If target integer type is unsigned, then convertion always success if target size is larger than or equal to original one.
+  - If target integer type is signed, then convertion always success if target size is larger than original one.
+  - Otherwise the convertion always fail.
+- If the integer is signed.
+  - If target integer type is signed, then convertion always success if target size is larger than or equal to original one.
+  - Otherwise the convertion always fail.

+Here is the examples of implicit convertion at arthmetic operations:

-Integers will be converted for infix operator when two integers has same sign, and the size rounded into bigger one.
+- Integers will be converted for infix operator when two integers has same sign, and the size rounded into bigger one.

 ```
 let a: uint8 = 10;